tatescode/tatescode/README.md

 # Hello, I'm Tate!
 <a href="https://linkedin.com/in/tategreiner"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent Cybersecurity graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a Network Operations Center (NOC) Technician who has a passion for IT security, and a dedication to solving complex problems.

 ## Objective